 Why it matters: Longer sales cycles reduce how many deals a rep can close in a given period.
 Shorter sales cycles allow reps to close more deals, increasing individual capacity.

-For example, SMB cycles may last 30–45 days, while enterprise cycles may extend beyond 120 days.
+For example, small and midsize business (SMB) cycles may last 30–45 days, while enterprise cycles may extend beyond 120 days.

 3. Quota Attainment